TARP Tracker - User Guide

 Date Range Slider

 The Date Range Slider will allow you to filter the data in the graphs and timeline by month and year.
 To change the date range, click and drag the date markers to adjust the time period for the graphs and the timeline.
 The arrows at each end of the slider allow you to increase/decrease the current selected date range.
-The data for each month is based on the Daily TARP Update for the last day of that month, except for the final entry, which is based on the most recent Daily TARP Update.
+The data for each month is based on the TARP Update for the last day of the month.

 There are six tabs that you can click on to filter the graphs and timeline data.